satyadipon/TestAutomationProject_Selenium_BySatya/README.md

 --log4j2.xml - it is designed to create log files for test execution

--Install above tools in order to run the tests

 # How to run with Docker on Mac and Linux